 While we are a Parramatta and Sydney based criminal law firm, Benjamin Leonardo – The Defenders have a wealth of experience in defending criminal cases all over NSW.
 Therefore, we are able to effectively represent our clients regardless of the location.

-Schedule a FREE first consultation with our criminal defence lawyers now.
+Schedule a consultation with our criminal defence lawyers now.